pacificclimate/weather-anomaly-data-service/README.md

 ]
 ```

+One hash per station.
+Contents of the hash are:

+- `network_name`: Name of the network to which the station belongs. `pycds.Network.name`
+- `station_db_id`: Database id of Station record for station. `pycds.Station.station_db_id`
+- `station_native_id`: Native id for station. `pycds.Station.native_id`
+- `history_db_id`: Database id of History record for station at the time specified in the request. `pycds.History.id`
+- `station_name`: Name of station at the time specified in the request. `pycds.History.station_name`
+- `lon`: Longitude of station at the time specified in the request. `pycds.History.lon`
+- `lat`: Latitude of station at the time specified in the request. `pycds.History.lat`
+- `elevation`: Elevation of station at the time specified in the request. `pycds.History.freq`
+- `frequency`: Frequency of observation of contributing variable in station at the time specified in the request.
+`pycds.History.elevation`
+- `network_variable_name`: Name within network for contributing variable. `pycds.Variable.name`
+- `cell_method`: Method describing processing of observation of variable in station at the time
+specified in the request. `pycds.Variable.cell_method`
-`"statistic"` is the value of the requested aggregate weather variable at the station
+- `statistic`: Value of the requested aggregate weather variable at the station.

-`"data_coverage"` is a fraction in range [0,1] of count of actual observations to possible observations
+- `data_coverage`: Fraction in range [0,1] of count of actual observations to possible observations
-in month for aggregate (depends on frequency of observation of specific variable)
+at station in specified month for aggregate (depends on frequency of observation of the contributing variable)

 # Requirements